-These effects were believed to be caused by a reduction of plasma levels of androgen receptors (steroid hormones that promote certain male sex characteristics) (R).
+These effects were believed to be caused by a reduction of blood levels of androgen receptors (steroid hormones that promote certain male sex characteristics) (R).

 However, other studies have found contrasting results.
 For instance, a more recent study proved that stevia has no effect on male reproduction by replicating the Tukey and Mann-Whitney tests that were previously used.

-An extremely high concentration of stevia was used in the experiment, the amount is comparative to approximately 50% of the mice’s body weight.
+An extremely high concentration of stevia was used in the experiment; the amount is comparative to approximately 50 percent of the mice’s body weight.